danilonikolic00/Connections-Game/README.md

 ---
 ## How to Play
-- Select Items: Click on items that you think belong to the same group (e.g., all fruits, countries, or card symbols).
+- Select Items: Click on items that you think belong to the same group (e.g., all card symbols).

 - Submit Group: Click "Check" to verify your selection.